 Multiple vaccinations are not allowed to be administered during pregnancy and all unnecessary medications should be avoided.
 In certain places in the world, medical and hospital treatment may be different (less restrictive) than in Scandinavia.
 A pregnant woman may have a reasonable and natural skepticism about medication that is prescribed or recommended in such destinations.
 For advice on which vaccinations you should avoid during pregnancy and which ones are safe to have, please contact your doctor.

-If you are trying to get pregnant and are travelling at the same time, try wherever possible to get the vaccinations prior to pregnancy.
+If you are trying to get pregnant and are traveling at the same time, try wherever possible to get the vaccinations prior to pregnancy.